Betty Nancy Fonyuy

 2023 IVLP Impact Award Project: Advocacy Role of Youth in Human Rights & Rights of Persons Living with DisabilitiesCameroon

 She is passionate about the vulnerable people in her community and has carried out campaigns and outreach programs in the community to create awareness about persons with disabilities and their rights.
-She has also organized multiple seminars and workshops to create awareness and empower parents of children with disabilities on how to care for and educate their children, these seminars have given hope to so many parents and members of the community.
+She has also organized multiple seminars and workshops to create awareness and empower parents of children with disabilities on how to care for and educate their children.
+Those seminars have given hope to so many parents and members of the community.
 Betty has a degree in Healthcare Management from the University of Zürich.
 She is among many who are working to empower children and persons with disabilities in Cameroon.
-To reach a wide audience, she hosts multiple social media live videos on Facebook and TikTok where she creates awareness of persons with disability and the rights of the vulnerable in her community.
+She hosts multiple social media live videos on Facebook and TikTok where she creates awareness of persons with disability and the rights of the vulnerable in her community.

 IVLP Impact Award Project: Advocacy Role of Youth in Human Rights & Rights of Persons Living with Disabilities

-The Advocacy Role of Youth in Human Rights & Rights of Persons Living with Disabilities project empowered young people in Cameroon to become effective advocates for the rights of persons with disabilities (PWDs).
-The project sought to address the challenges that PWDs face in accessing education, healthcare, and employment opportunities, which exacerbate their marginalization and hinder their ability to contribute fully to society.
-The project impacted the community by raising awareness about the rights of PWDs, improving access to education, employment, and healthcare services for PWDs.
+The project empowered young people in Cameroon to become effective advocates for the rights of persons with disabilities (PWDs).
+The project addressed the challenges that PWDs face in accessing education, healthcare, and employment opportunities, which exacerbate their marginalization and hinder their ability to contribute fully to society.
+It raised awareness about the rights of PWDs, and improved their access to education, employment and healthcare services.

-Betty conducted 15 days of intensive workshops for 355 youth leaders from diverse backgrounds to develop their knowledge, skills, and confidence to engage in meaningful advocacy efforts around disability rights, human rights and inclusion.
-Pre- and post-workshop surveys demonstrated a significant increase in participants' knowledge of human rights and disability rights frameworks, with an average score gain of 20%.
+Fifteen days of intensive workshops were conducted for 355 youth leaders from diverse backgrounds to develop their knowledge, skills, and confidence to engage in meaningful advocacy efforts around disability rights, human rights and inclusion.
+Pre- and post-workshop surveys demonstrated a significant increase in participants' knowledge of human rights and disability rights frameworks, with an average gain of 20%.

-She also organized 22 community outreach events in underserved areas, engaging with over 250 youth and community members to raise awareness and promote discussion on human rights and disability rights.
+Twenty-two community outreach events were organized in underserved areas, engaging with more than 250 youth and community members to raise awareness and promote discussion on human rights and disability rights.

 "This project has given me a voice and empowered me to fight for what is right.
 I never thought I could make such a difference, but now I know that young people have the power to create change and that disability rights are human rights."
 Project Participant